Feds are sending medical experts to Ohio toxic train wreck site as residents' safety concerns simmer

 Further spurring residents' questions about safety -- some of which were expressed at an emotional community meeting Wednesday -- were crews' decision to conduct controlled detonations February 6 of some tanks carrying toxic chemicals to prevent a more dangerous explosion.
 Though a larger blast was averted, the detonations essentially released chemicals into the air, including vinyl chloride that at high levels could kill and increase cancer risk.

-On Thursday, the head of the federal Environmental Agency Administration visited East Palestine and made it a point to assure residents that the agency has their backs.
+On Thursday, the head of the federal Environmental Agency Administration visited East Palestine and vowed to use the agency's enforcement authority to hold the train operator, Norfolk Southern, accountable.

 "I want the community to know that we hear you, we see you, and that we will get to the bottom of this," EPA Administrator Michael S. Regan said Thursday during a news conference.
 "We are testing for all volatile organic chemicals.
 We're testing for everything.
 We're testing for everything that was on that train.
 So, we feel comfortable that we are casting a net wide enough to present a picture that will protect the community."